-Corequisite: COMS114 or COMS142 Lab Fee required
+Corequisite: COMS114 or COMS142

-COMPUTER INFORMATION SYSTEMS INTERNSHIP (3 Cr) (1:6)
+COMS240 COMPUTER INFORMATION SYSTEMS INTERNSHIP (3 Cr) (1:6)

 This is a college-supervised program in a data processing environment.
 The course is designed to expose students to the methods and procedures utilized by data processing professionals.